lostinthesky/openpoll/frontend/README.txt

-Frontend application with AngularJs and Rest Services
+Simple frontend application with AngularJs and Rest Services